What is my role as Department Head in securing University information?

 The Information Security Executive Committee (ISEC) evaluates information security issues and makes recommendations for protecting University information and computer systems through policy, awareness, incident response, and resource planning.

 The Information Services division has an Information Security Unit to assist departments in assessing and managing risks for University information.
 For help in assessing risks, contact the Information Security Office.

 What do I need to know about University information?

 Information is one of our most important assets and protecting it is one of our top priorities.
 All users play a critical role in protecting information.
 Each department is responsible for the information it receives, creates, transmits or stores.
 Information that can identify an individual, referred to as PII (Personally Identifiable Information), including but not limited to student grades and health information, is protected from improper disclosure by federal and state law.
-The University classifies data on five levels as specified in the Data Classification Levels policy.
+The University classifies information on five levels as specified in the Information Classification policy.

 Information levels three through five must be fully protected in accordance with federal and state laws and University policy.
 Contact the Information Security Unit for questions or assistance.